 ME: Thanks so much for your interest! (then incomprehensible, disgruntled muttering, sotto voce)

 This concludes the exchange.
-I hope that this imaginary yet accurate conversation has helped explain the completely ambiguous nature of the name of my deceased gallery and current blog.
+I hope that this imaginary yet accurate conversation has helped explain the completely ambiguous nature of the name of my defunct gallery and current blog.
 No doubt as time goes by I will continue to construct new rationales and raisons d’etre for an etching studio, gallery and blog with a name that, to my chagrin, the public found so hard to process or even pronounce.
 For now, excepting the fact that I have just written about it, it is the last thing on my mind.

 Filed under: Uncategorized